quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 development in the IETF quic working group, focusing on support of semantics as needed for HTTP/2 {{I-D.ietf-quic-http}} such as stream-multiplexing to avoid head-of-line blocking.
-Based on current deployment practices, QUIC is encapsulated in UDP and encrypted by default.
-This means the version of QUIC that is currently under development will integrate TLS 1.3 {{I-D.ietf-quic-tls}}
+Based on current deployment practices, QUIC is encapsulated in UDP.
+The version of QUIC that is currently under development will integrate TLS 1.3 {{I-D.ietf-quic-tls}}
-to encrypt all payload data and most header information.
+to encrypt all payload data and most control information.

 This document provides guidance for application developers that want to use the QUIC protocol without implementing it on their own.
 This includes general guidance